 Some of our grid actors will naturally be in motion.
-Unlike our SimpleGhost actor, they'll have to move with the grid in mind.
+Unlike our SimpleGhost actor, they'll have to move in accordance with the constraints imposed by the grid.

 The abstract class MovableAreaEntity in the package areagame.actor is derived from AreaEntity and can be used to model this type of actor.
 Its main feature is the presence of a move method enabling the actor to move continuously.